Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Abstract

 \section{Abstract}

 Previous work shows that adversarially robust generalization requires larger sample complexity, and the same dataset, e.g., CIFAR-10, which enables good standard accuracy may not suffice to train robust models.
-Since collecting new training data could be costly, we instead focus on inducing locally dense sample distribution, i.e., high sample density in the feature space which could lead to locally sufficient samples for robust learning.
-We first formally show that the softmax cross-entropy (SCE) loss and its variants induce inappropriate sample density distributions in the feature space, which inspires us to design appropriate training objectives.
-Specifically, we propose the Max-Mahalanobis center (MMC) loss to create high-density regions for better robustness.
-It encourages the learned features to gather around the preset class centers with optimal inter-class dispersion.
-Comparing to the SCE loss and its variants, we empirically demonstrate that applying the MMC loss can significantly improve robustness even under strong adaptive attacks, while keeping state-of-the-art accuracy on clean inputs with little extra computation.
+Since collecting new training data could be costly, we focus on better utilizing the given data by inducing the regions with high sample density in the feature space, which could lead to locally sufficient samples for robust learning.
+We first formally show that the softmax cross-entropy (SCE) loss and its variants convey inappropriate supervisory signals, which encourage the learned feature points to spread over the space sparsely in training.
+This inspires us to propose the Max-Mahalanobis center (MMC) loss to explicitly induce dense feature regions in order to benefit robustness.
+Namely, the MMC loss encourages the model to concentrate on learning ordered and compact representations, which gather around the preset optimal centers for different classes.
+We empirically demonstrate that applying the MMC loss can significantly improve robustness even under strong adaptive attacks, while keeping high accuracy on clean inputs comparable to the SCE loss with little extra computation.